HypixelDev/PublicAPI/README.md

 The API server has a request limit of 60 queries per minute.
 Abuse of the API will lead to your API key being banned.

 ### Obtaining an API Key
-You can obtain an API key by joining ```mc.hypixel.net``` with a valid Minecraft account and running the /key command.
-You will then be assigned a unique key that is to remain *private*.
+You can obtain an API key by joining ```mc.hypixel.net``` with a valid Minecraft account and running the /api command.
+You will then be assigned a unique key that is to remain **private**.

 ### Dependencies
 The Hypixel PublicAPI has the following dependencies: